kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I've been mining, but the balance in my wallet hasn't gone up?**

     A: To save money on fees, the pools send payouts in chunks.
 Check your pool website for your pending balance - see "I've started mining, how can I view my stats"

-* **Q: My PC is laggy when I'm mining.
-Can I fix this?**

-    A:
-  * If you're using a Nvidia card, open up nvidia.txt, in the same directory as the xmr-stak.exe.
-Try setting bfactor to 8 and bsleep to 100, and then reload your miner after saving the file.
-If it's still laggy, try increasing both values slightly.
-This will cause you to get less hashes per second, but can let you use your PC more effectively.
-You can try tweaking the value to increase your hashrate.
-Some people also achieve success by lowering the thread count.
-  * If you're using an AMD card, there should be an intensity value you can lower in amd.txt.
-  * If you're using just a CPU, you can delete the cores being used from cpu.txt.

-* **Q: How can I use just my GPU/CPU to mine?**

-    A: If you are using xmr-stak, you can make a batch file to start the miner.
-You can then use the commands `--noCPU`, `--noNVIDIA`, and `--noAMD` as needed.
-For example, put the following in a .txt file, change the extension to .bat, and then double click the file: `xmr-stak.exe --noCPU`.
-This will run the miner without using the CPU.

-* **Q: My miner is crashing on startup.
-What am I doing wrong?**

-    A: If you are using a nvidia card, try opening nvidia.txt in the same directory as the xmr-stak.exe, and lowering the value for threads until it stops crashing.

 * **Q: I got banned from my mining pool.
 Why?**